 A localised renal carcinoma is always considered for surgical removal; the whole kidney is removed (nephrectomy) so long as the other kidney is functioning normally and can take over the body’s overall renal function.
 If the tumour is localised to the kidney then such surgery may alone result in a 67% cure rate.
 The use of adjuvant systemic therapy (e.g. immunotherapy, see below) after the operation to try to reduce the subsequent incidence of relapse has not been proven and is not standard therapy.
 There may be a case for nephrectomy even if there is evidence of metastatic disease; some evidence having been assembled to suggest that, particularly lung, metastatic disease may be more likely to respond to other therapy (even to rarely involute without further therapy) if the large mass of primary tumour in the kidney is removed.

-With the realisation of the common involvement of the VHL gene, has come great interest in the therapeutic use of agents that inhibit VEGF and some of the cell growth promoting factors that are usually under the inhibitory control of the VHL gene.
-Thus, sunitinib and sorafinib are two such medical therapies that have replaced interferon and interleukin for first place systemic therapy in this disease – although the author has seen remarkable responses to interleukin in particular – for example those lung metastases illustrated above.
+With the realisation of the common involvement of the VHL (Von Hippel Lindau) gene, has come great interest in the therapeutic use of agents that inhibit VEGF and some of the cell growth promoting factors that are usually under the inhibitory control of the VHL gene.
+The TKI’s fulfill this function.
+They have replaced previous immunotherapies such as interferon and interleukin for first place systemic therapy in this disease – although the author has seen remarkable responses to interleukin in particular – for example those lung metastases illustrated above.

-Following the observation that oestrogens could promote the incidence of renal carcinoma in hamsters, it was usual to prescribe hormonal therapy (particularly progestogens) in therapy of metastatic disease and it is true that occasional responses have been well documented following this approach.
+Following the observation that oestrogens could promote the incidence of renal carcinoma in hamsters, it was usual to prescribe hormonal therapy (particularly progestogens) in therapy of metastatic clear cell renal cancer and it is true that occasional responses have been well documented following this approach.
 However, it is a rare and poorly maintained response for the most part.

 Questions & answers about kidney cancer